arifhusenansari/credit-risk-analytics/test.md

 - All table has datalineage id and this will help to check the flow of data in different layer.

 # What else can be implemented
 - there are several things we can implement.
 Due to lake of time.
-In this solution they are not implemented.
+In this solution those are not implemented.
 - new metatable e.g. taskincrementalload -> This will have configuration for increamental load from source to target.
 Only incremental data will be loaded. etl_lastmodified_date can be used.
 - In Merge, I have not implemented logic to update only updated data.
 But can be implemented easly with the help of configuratino and SHA256 code.